hemrajanilavesh/spring-security-jpa/README.md

 | /greet/avenger | Avenger or Director | Only users with role `Avenger` or  `Director` can access this API
 | /greet/director | Director | Only users with role  `Director` can access this API

-  - Security Configuration can be found [here](https://github.com/hemrajanilavesh/spring-auth-jdbc-h2/blob/main/src/main/java/io/hemrlav/springsecurityjdbch2/config/SecurityConfiguration.java)
+  - Security Configuration can be found [here](https://github.com/hemrajanilavesh/spring-security-jpa/blob/main/src/main/java/io/hemrlav/springsecurityjpah2/config/SecurityConfiguration.java)

-  - Schema file for Users and Authorities can be found [here](https://github.com/hemrajanilavesh/spring-auth-jdbc-h2/blob/main/src/main/resources/schema.sql)
+  - Schema SQL for Users and Authorities can be found [here](https://github.com/hemrajanilavesh/spring-security-jpa/blob/main/src/main/resources/schema.sql)

-  - Data file which inserts sample users with roles can be found [here](https://github.com/hemrajanilavesh/spring-auth-jdbc-h2/blob/main/src/main/resources/data.sql)
+  - Data SQL which inserts sample users with roles can be found [here](https://github.com/hemrajanilavesh/spring-security-jpa/blob/main/src/main/resources/data.sql)